SimpliSafe ReviewsBy - 02/17/2017

 Does it have two-way audio?
 Again, currently, the camera does not have the capability for 2 way recording.
 Our engineers are in the late stages of development of a firmware update which will allow this functionality.
 This update will be automatically sent to your camera wirelessly and should be released sometime in the near future.

 The camera’s features are controlled by SimpliSafe’s existing mobile app.
 You can use it to install your camera, view live footage, or view your video history (if you pay the additional monthly fee).
 And though SimpliSafe doesn’t say how long recorded clips are or allow you to customize clip length, mine were all around 19 seconds long and started recording right after an event occurred.
 After testing the camera, SimpliSafe launched pre-roll support.
 Event recordings now begin a few seconds before detected events.
 In addition, they launched interactive push notifications which allow you to swipe to view live or recorded video.

 Included in the video history fee, is the option to add Visual Verification.
 This feature allows SimpliSafe’s monitoring center to access your camera recordings during an alarm event.
 If they see a burglary in process, they will be able to provide details to the police on your behalf.
-However, I’m not clear on who can access this feature.
-In an email conversation with a SimpliSafe employee, she implied that the service might be reserved for those who live in an area where verification is required for police dispatch.

 Before purchasing the system, I assumed it would also work with Nest Cam via Works with Nest.
 I was wrong.
 Nest Cam might appear to work for those with both a camera and a thermostat, but the camera is triggered by the thermostat, not the security system.
 If you disarm SimpliSafe, the thermostat changes to Home Mode, telling Nest Cam to disarm.
 If you don’t own a Nest Thermostat, your camera will not connect.